 Skill Module - Text by Ryan B A class of software augment that operates by interfacing with a sophont's central nervous system to provide and/or teach a specific set of skills.

 Softbot - Text by M. Alan Kazlev Biological robot, an alife built entire of organic components.
 It is alive like any carbon- or exotic-chemistry based life-form.
 May be of any intelligence grade, from subsapient to transapient.

 Space Spiders - Text by Steve Bowers Vacuum and zero gee adapted, sentient or semisentient spidersplices, from micro-scale to giant; usually capable of producing buckyfibre silk.
 Contribute to many megascale building projects, sometimes controlled directly by transcended postspiders.

-Spaceweed - Text by Steve Bowers and John B Bladderwrack (Fucus vesiculosus) - modification that can develop in Gas Giant rings, with a small (100-200m) bladder full of breathable air, and edible fruit and nuts growing on the inside.
+Spaceweed - Text by Steve Bowers and John B A gengineered organism based on bladderwrack (Fucus vesiculosus) that has been modified so that it that can develop in Gas Giant rings, with a small (100-200 metres) bladder full of breathable air, and edible fruit and nuts growing on the inside.
 The bladders are loosely connected, with insulated flexible corridors between the bladders, and all the ice and rock of the rings incorporated into the spaceweed to avoid collision damage.

-Xanthric Flowerweed - Text by M. Alan Kazlev. from original entry by Kevin Self A sessile neogen (carnivorous plant that has recently (since 9800s) become established in a few newly-terraformed worlds in the Udryck Sector (Outer Volumes), where it seems to have hitched a ride on local subrelativistic bioships.
+Xanthric Flowerweed - Text by M. Alan Kazlev, from original entry by Kevin Self A sessile neogen; a carnivorous plant that has recently (since 9800s) become established in a few newly-terraformed worlds in the Udryck region (Outer Volumes), where it seems to have hitched a ride on local subrelativistic bioships.